 Bewildered Liane looked at the young padawan.

 "You went with me, because you want to benefit from my plan?"
-She asked cross.
+She asked suspiciously.

-"Yarmod just said, he isn't sure he will go to Palomintar Four after we've assembled our own lightsaber," Liane commented still annoyed.
+"Yarmod just said, he isn't sure he will go to Palomintar Four after he has assembled his own lightsaber," Liane commented still annoyed.

-"Yarmod meant that we have to do some serious talking about the Palomintar part of your plan."
+"Yarmod meant that we need to do some serious talking about the Palomintar part of your plan."

 "What ever you both will decide, I'm go to Palomintar Four one way or the other.
 I want to assist Luke.
 Listen, Ian, ever since Wedge and Leia came to Mon Mothma's residence I had a bad feeling about Luke being left on his own on Palomintar Four.
-I saw him in a Force vision laying on bier.
-He didn't breath and his face was ashen-grey.
-It wasn't the first time I had that vision.
+I saw him in a Force vision laying on a strange piece of furniture.
+He didn't seem to breath and his face had an ashen color, and it wasn't the first time I had that vision.
 Ian, I fear something terrible might happen to him, if I don't go to Palomintar Four and help him."

 "I heard you talking to that guy Trevor.
-You scolded him, for he had been lying to you.
-You said that master Luke wasn't dead, so there must be a different explanation of your Force vision, Liane, but I agree with you that those images must have scared you."
+You scolded him, for he was lying to you.
+You said that master Luke wasn't dead, so there must be a different explanation of your Force vision, Liane, but I understand that those images must have scared you."
 Ian said with some authority in his voice.
 He felt that Liane slowly accepted his point of view.

-"Liane," he continued, "Months ago I had a Force vision too.
-I saw you running through the streets of a deserted city.
-There were imperial stormtroopers running after you."
+"Liane," he continued, "Months ago I too had a Force vision.
+I saw you running through the streets of a abandoned city.
+There were dangerous looking droids armed with laser guns running after you."

 Liane sat down on a taboret opposite the two padawans.
 She looked at Yarmod who nodded in agreement.